XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 const socket = new WebSocket('ws://localhost:6006')
 ```

-**Tip:** By default, connecting to a local `rippled` server gives you access to the full set of [admin methods](admin-rippled-methods.html) and admin-only data in some responses such as [server_info][server_info method], in addition to the [public methods](public-rippled-methods.html) that are available when you connect to a public servers over the internet.
+**Tip:** By default, connecting to a local `rippled` server gives you access to the full set of [admin methods](admin-rippled-methods.html) and admin-only data in some responses such as [server_info][server_info method], in addition to the [public methods](public-rippled-methods.html) that are available when you connect to public servers over the internet.

 Example: